 Ratepayers help the municipality provide the services that make the R.M. of Piney a great place to live.
 Tax rates are set annually by Council when creating the annual financial plan.

-2025 Property Tax bills are due October 31st, 2025.
+2026 Property Tax bills are due Friday, October 23rd, 2026.

-You may pay any time before October 31st via cheque, debit or cash, visa or mastercard (with 2% administration fee), or by online payments through your Caisse or Credit Union.
+You may pay any time before October 23rd via cheque, debit or cash, visa or mastercard (with 2% service fee), or by online payments through your Caisse or Credit Union.
 The RM does not accept e-transfers.
 Payments can be made in Canadian currency to: The Rural Municipality of Piney.
 Please check with your bank before you do an online payment to make sure you are entering the correct payee.

 If you have changed your address, we ask that you call to update your account.